MicrosoftDocs/azure-dev-docs/articles/python/includes/tutorial-container-web-app/run-docker-image-visual-studio-code-1.md

 * Expand the image to find the **latest** tag, right-click and select **Run Interactive**.

-* You will be prompted to select the task appropriate for your scenario, either "Interactive run configuration (MongoDB local)" or "Interactive run configuration (MongoDB Azure)".
+* You'll be prompted to select the task appropriate for your scenario, either "Interactive run configuration (MongoDB local)" or "Interactive run configuration (MongoDB Azure)".

-With interactive, you see any print statements in the code, which can be useful for debugging.
-You can also use **Run** which doesn't keep standard input open.
+With interactive run, you'll see any print statements in the code, which can be useful for debugging.
+You can also select **Run** which is non-interactive and doesn't keep standard input open.